usdot-fhwa-stol/carma-platform/docs/Acknowledgements.md

 DRAFT

-Edit #3 by VetteDriver.
+Edit #4 by VetteDriver in his forked repo.
 REMOVE THIS WHOLE LINE.

 The following people have made direct and substantial contributions to the design and code in this repository, listed in alphabetical order:
 --------------------------------------------------------------------------------------------------------------------------------------------